albert12-ai/Lunar-Flash/README.md

 more CUDA accleration

-easier to setup
+Easier to setup

-smoother feel.
+Smoother feel.

 User Interface